syamsoul/syamsoul/README.md

 - 👋 Hi, I’m @syamsoul
-- 🧑‍💻 I’m a fullstack developer (focusing on PHP/Laravel, also VueJS)
+- 🧑‍💻 I’m a Fullstack Developer (focusing on PHP/Laravel, also VueJS)
-- 📫 Reach me: +60139584638